anedyaio/anedya-widgets-react/README.md

 # Latest Data Guage `<LatestDataGauge />`

-Displays the latest variable's data from an Anedya node in a guage
+Displays a variable's latest data from an Anedya node in a guage

 Usage Example